“Magnet interaction effects on reed switch operations can be understood by looking at the magnetic lines of flux and the way the magnet works.”

 A reed switch is an electromagnetic switching device.
 Two ferromagnetic blades are housed in a hermetically sealed glass envelope.
 It has a very simple overall structure and a temperature coefficient of expansion of glass that exactly matches NiFe reeds.
 Reed switch operation happens when brought into proximity of a permanent magnet.
 The attractive polarity of the magnet magnetizes the reed contacts.

-First, magnet interaction takes place when a permanent magnet
+First, the magnet interaction effects the reed switch when a permanent magnet

 Invincible lines of flux cause the reed switch and magnet interaction.